hyperledger/besu-docs/docs/Concepts/Permissioning/Permissioning-Overview.md

 Specifying permissioning onchain enables all nodes to read and update permissioning configuration from one location.

-Onchain permissioning requires co-ordination to update the rules.
+Onchain permissioning requires coordination to update the rules.
 The network might not be able to act immediately (for example, the smart contract might enforce a minimum of number of votes before changing permissioning rules).